huangnauh/tgscli/Readme.md

 # tgscli

-CLI for Telegram Files, written in Go.
+CLI for telegram files management, written in Go.

 ## Install
 Install from source: